smcd253/ee597-assignment2/README.md

 # ee597-assignment2
-determining outage probability as a function of distance for log-normal shadowing, rate adaption for varying ranges of SNR, and modeling Rayleigh Fading as a two-state markov chain.
+Determining outage probability as a function of distance for log-normal shadowing, rate adaption for varying ranges of SNR, and modeling Rayleigh Fading as a two-state markov chain.

 ## Outage Probability as a function of distance for Log-Normal Shadowing